hughfuchsen/creative_coding_blog/posts/post2.md

 here is an adaptive track from a game i am making, showcasing the map() function in p5js. the idea is that the player will walk into a different area in the game and the tracks will crossfade one-another to give a change in atmosphere... it is alot of fun!

+(click it)
 <iframe width="500" height="543"  src="https://editor.p5js.org/hughfuchsen/full/7kXZOHGG4"></iframe>